Phone: 817-697-4038 Fax: 877-409-3962

 What is a Sesamoid?

-Physicians define “Sesamoids” as a classification of bone within the body that does not connect to any other bone or joint, connecting instead directly to tendons or muscles.
-The largest and most recognizable Sesamoid would include the kneecap, but the two small sesamoids found on the underside of the big toe can potentially cause issues with the foot.
+Physicians classify “Sesamoids” as bones within the body that do not connect to any other bone or joint but instead connect directly to tendons or muscles.
+The largest and most recognizable Sesamoid occurs in the kneecap.
+However, the two small sesamoids found on the underside of the big toe can potentially cause issues with the foot.

-In the body, Sesamoid bones provide a surface for tendons to slide across like pulleys, ensuring that the tendons can more efficiently help the muscles apply force.
-The small sesamoids in the foot, while only as large as a pair of corn kernels, help to elevate the toe bone which affects the weight bearing ability of the foot.
-If the sesamoids cause inflammation in the tendons around them, physicians call this “sesamoiditis” and classify it as a form of tendinitis.
+If the sesamoids cause inflammation in the tendons around them, physicians call this “sesamoiditis”.
+Moreover, this could classify as a form of tendinitis.
 Runners, dancers, and people who often need to crouch or put weight on the ball of the foot carry a higher risk of developing Sesamoiditis.

 If you would like to speak to a Foot and Ankle Specialist in the Lone Star State, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.